-Any disputes relating to ‘classical’ European patents that have not been opted out from the UPC’s jurisdiction, will also be dealt with by this court.
-The ‘opt out’ option is available as part of a seven year transition period (at least) that will apply under the new regime.
+Any disputes relating to ‘classical’ European patents that have not been opted out from the UPC’s jurisdiction, may be heard by either the UPC or national courts.
+The ‘opt out’ option is available during a transitional period of at least 7 years that will apply under the new regime.

-For those that do opt out, disputes relating to classical European patents will be heard by the relevant national court.
-Businesses that opt their classical European patents out of the UPC’s jurisdiction will have the option of opting back in provided that no proceedings concerning those patents have been started before the national courts.
+For those that do opt out, disputes relating to classical European patents will be heard by the relevant national courts.
+Businesses that opt their classical European patents out of the UPC’s jurisdiction will have the option of withdrawing their opt outs so as to fall back within the jurisdiction of the UPC provided that no proceedings concerning those patents have been started before the national courts.

 National courts will retain exclusive jurisdiction for handling cases concerning national patents regardless of the new court system.

 Businesses operating in Europe need to ensure that they are prepared for the changes.
 The new system provides opportunities, but it is complicated and comes with issues which could bring unwanted surprises for those who are not prepared.
 Potential users of the system need to understand it before the Unified Patent Court is established in order that relevant and strategic choices can be made now.